IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 ### R
 The following is performed for both satellite and drone imagery.
 You can find the commented scripts in this repository.

+#### Load data
 In the beginning, the required data (aoi, samples with ground truth information and raster image) are imported into the script, and the raster is masked to the area of interest, our fields.

+#### Calculate NDVI and create buffer
 A common practice in remote sensing to estimate the AGB is using a Sentinel-2 (or drone raster) derived vegetation index, the NDVI, as a predictor.
 Therefore, we need to calculate this index and convert it to a raster layer.

-Then, a 10 m buffer around the sample points will be created in order to extract later the mean values of pixels.
+Then, a 10 m buffer around the sample points will be created in order to extract later the mean values of the pixels.

 In this exercise we will investigate the relation of vegetation indices to above-ground biomass values over study area.
 We will perform multi-linear and random forest machine learning regression models in order to predict the AGB values based on vegetation indices as predictors.